lj-school/2025-11-18-editor-rewrite/rewrite-editor-core.md

   copy/paste or exchanging new content via CDRT/OT).
 With a global registry the node type can be looked up by its name.
   - Idea: Node type name can be calculated automatically (e.g. like a hash tree)
+- For defining the node structure the schema and not the typename should be used as a generic parameter, i.e. `FlatNode<MultipleChoiceNodeType>` instead of `FlatNode<"MultipleChoice">`.
+For the later a global registry is needed which is possible but more complex (for example when one needs to describe a FlatNode for an array shaped node type).

 ## Open Questions